jeremybennett/torcs/installer/windows/readme_for_user.txt

 ------------
 First have a look at the available documentation on www.torcs.org and www.berniw.org.
 If you find no solution for the problem learn in the FAQ how and where to report a problem.
+The best place to get help is the torcs-users mailing list, you find the link on www.torcs.org.

 Car Setups
 ----------